Ongoing Call for Thematic Issues

-This is an open call to receive special issues proposals for NOvation: Critical Studies of Innovation.
+This is an open call to receive thematic issues proposals for NOvation: Critical Studies of Innovation.

 We are encouraging contributions that aim to rethink and debunk narratives of innovation in Science, Technology and Innovation (STI) and Science, Technology and Society (STS).
 By adopting a counter-hegemonic perspective on the study of innovation in its several dimensions (i.e.: from economics and development to cultural values and social movements, through governance policies and politics), we intend to inspire critical accounts normally disregarded by the mainstream literature on innovation.